Configure TLS connections on a native mode report server

 Uninstalling IIS can temporarily disrupt service to a TLS-bound report server URL.
 For this reason, it is recommended that you restart the computer after you uninstall IIS.

-Rebooting the computer is necessary to clear all TLS sessions from cache.
+Restarting the computer is necessary to clear all TLS sessions from cache.
 Some operating systems cache TLS sessions up to 10 hours, causing an https:// URL to continue to work even after the TLS binding has been removed from the URL reservation in HTTP.SYS.
-Rebooting the computer closes any open connections that use the channel.
+Restarting the computer closes any open connections that use the channel.

 Bind TLS to a reporting services URL reservation

 The following steps do not include instructions for requesting, generating, downloading, or installing a certificate.
 You must have a certificate installed and available to use.
 The certificate properties that you specify, the certificate authority you obtain it from, and the tools and utilities you use to request and install the certificate are up to you.

 You can use the Reporting Services Configuration tool to bind the certificate.
 If the certificate is installed correctly in the local computer store, the Reporting Services Configuration tool will detect it and display it in the SSL Certificates list on the Web Service URL and Web Portal URL pages.